Making Democracy Work: Fixing and Simplifying Egalitarian Paxos (Extended Version): Correctness of

-Since $\id$ is blocked on $\id'$, and $\id'$ is never committed, $\id'$ must itself be blocked in recovery.
-Notice that in every recovery attempt after $t$, process $p$ (resp., $p'$) selects the same dependency set $D$ (resp., $D'$) at line~\ref{epaxos:recvr:let-c}.
-Indeed: {\em (i)} in the non-thrifty versions, $D$ (resp., $D'$) is the initial dependency set, which is unique (line~\ref{epaxos:recvr:fast-cond}); and {\em (ii)} in the thrifty version, once $p$ (resp., $p'$) selects some dependency set at line~\ref{epaxos:recvr:let-c}, any subsequent attempt in which it would select a different set must finish after executing lines~\ref{epaxos-thrifty:bad-phase}t and~\ref{epaxos-thrifty:bad}t.
-Eventually, process $p'$ broadcasts a $\MWaiting$ message for $\id'$ at line~\ref{epaxos:recvr:send-wait} (\ref{epaxos-thrifty:sendwait}t in the thrifty version), which $p$ eventually receives.
-This concludes the proof for the baseline protocol, since in this case $p$ unconditionally aborts the recovery at line~\ref{epaxos:recvr:break-cond-wait-r-end}.
-We continue the proof for the optimized and thrifty versions.
+Take any $\id \in \mathit{Ids}$.
+By item~\ref{proof:time:4} in each recovery attempt after $t$, $\id$ blocks on at least one potentially invalidating command (line~\ref{epaxos:recvr:wait}).
+Since $\id$ cannot block on committed commands (lines~\ref{epaxos:recvr:conf-cmt}, \ref{epaxos:recvr:break-cond-cmt}, \ref{epaxos:recvr:all-committed}), it follows that, after time $t$, $\id$ can eventually block only on commands in $\mathit{Ids}$.
+We can therefore further assume that the chosen time $t$ also satisfies: \begin{enumerate}[left=0pt, label={\Alph*)}, ref={\Alph*}] \item For all $\id \in \mathit{Ids}$, every recovery attempt of $\id$ after time $t$ is potentially invalidated by some command in $\mathit{Ids}$. \end{enumerate} Since we consider only executions with finitely many submitted commands, there exists a command $\id' \in \mathit{Ids}$ (line~\ref{epaxos:recvr:let-conflicts}) on which $\id$ blocks infinitely often.
+Eventually, process $p_{\id'}$ broadcasts a $\MWaiting$ message for $\id'$ at line~\ref{epaxos:recvr:send-wait} (line~\ref{epaxos-thrifty:sendwait}t in the thrifty version), which $p_\id$ eventually receives.
+This concludes the proof for the baseline protocol, since in this case $p_\id$ unconditionally aborts the recovery at line~\ref{epaxos:recvr:break-cond-wait-r-end}, contradicting item~\ref{proof:time:4}.
+We now continue the proof for the optimized and thrifty versions.